labsyspharm/TB-3D-TLS-2026/README.md

 AWS BUCKET NAME
 ```
 ​
-*For general instructions on how to download data from AWS, see: [https://zenodo.org/records/10223574](https://zenodo.org/records/10223574)*
+*For instructions on how to access data from AWS, visit “Access Laboratory of Systems Pharmacology Datasets on AWS” (https://zenodo.org/records/10223574)*

-If you experience issues accessing the above AWS S3 buckets, email tissue-atlas(at)hms.harvard.edu with the subject line "bucketname: Data Access".
+If you experience issues accessing the above AWS S3 buckets, email tissue-atlas(at)hms.harvard.edu with the subject line "ogbonna-2026-tb-tls: Data Access".

 ## GEO Data Access
 ​